Md-Sohail-1/Md-Sohail-1/README.md

 - 👋 Hi, I’m Md Sohail
-- 👀 I’m interested in Javascript And BackEnd Development.
+- 👀 I’m interested in Javascript.
-- 🌱 I’m currently learning JavaScript And I Have Completed 70%+ Of JavaScript.
+- 🌱 I’m currently learning Next.js And I Have Completed 70%+ Of It.
 <!--- - 💞️ I’m looking to collaborate on ...--->
 - 📫 How to reach me just email me on = sohil931376@gmail.com
 <!--- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+-  console.log(NaN == NaN) //return false
 --->
 <!---
 Md-Sohail-1/Md-Sohail-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.